gollenia/timber-blocks/readme.md

-# CTX Blocks
+# Bricks

-Timber-Empowered blocks
+Twig-Empowered blocks

 ### Description

 Templating with Timber/Twig is a breeze.
 I was always disappointed that there are no blocks that can easily be redesigend with a simple template language like twig.
 If you have ever heard of [Timber](https://upstatement.com/timber/), you brobably know what I mean.
 Especially when it comes to integration of blocks into an existing theme/CSS-Framework, you have a lot of effort.

-Plugins like simple-blocks where not an option for me as it heavily relies on database and is not easily scalable across multible sites.
-That's why I whrote this very plugin.
+Plugins like simple-blocks where not an option for me as it heavily relies on database and is not easily scalable across multiple sites.
+That's why I wrote this very plugin.

 ### Installation